tobru/mosquitto-openshift/README.md

 `oc edit configmap mosquitto` and redeploy the application with `oc deploy mosquitto --latest` (the is no trigger when updating a ConfigMap).

+The configuration delivered with this template doesn't contain any security configuration (no TLS connections, no authentication.
+It's strongly recommended to configure TLS and authentication.

 ## Volumes

 To have persistent data, a volume can be mounted to `/mosquitto/data`: